drujensen/eater-one/readme.md

 You can find the user manual for TinyBasic here: [TinyBasic User Manual](http://www.ittybittycomputers.com/IttyBitty/TinyBasic/TBuserMan.htm)

+## MS Basic

+To run Microsoft Basic from Bill Gates, type `A000R`

+This will run the OSI 6502 BASIC Version 1.0 REV 3.2 from 1977

 ## Upload Utility

-A pyton script can be used to upload programs into memory using the Arduino Nano.
+A pyhton script can be used to upload programs into memory using the Arduino Nano.
 You can upload both Assembly Code to WozMon or Basic code to TinyBasic.
 Example applications are provided.

 ## Hardware Modifications